What Should Your Puppy Know At 4 Months Of Age?

 This is one of those things we probably should have nipped in the bud when he was a youngster.

-During a zoomies attack, Archer has been jumping on the bed willing to play the chase game with any takers (Linus).
+During a Zoomies attack, Archer has been jumping on the bed willing to play the chase game with any takers (Linus).

 This is a behavior we never saw in the 4-month-old version of Archer.